johnmcarbajal/spec-kitty/.kittify/missions/software-dev/commands/tasks.md

    - Maintain the subtask list internally; it feeds the work-package roll-up and the prompts.

 4. **Roll subtasks into work packages** (IDs `WP01`, `WP02`, ...):
-   - Target 4–10 work packages.
-Each should be independently implementable, rooted in a single user story or cohesive subsystem.
+   - Target 8–20 work packages optimized for review size.
+Each should be independently implementable with 5-8 subtasks maximum, rooted in a single user story or cohesive subsystem.
    - Ensure every subtask appears in exactly one work package.
-   - Name each work package with a succinct goal (e.g., “User Story 1 – Real-time chat happy path”).
+   - Name each work package with a succinct goal (e.g., "User Story 1 – Real-time chat happy path").
    - Record per-package metadata: priority, success criteria, risks, dependencies, and list of included subtasks.

 5. **Write `tasks.md`** using `.kittify/templates/tasks-template.md`: